Cal-Flores/calebBnb/README.md

 ## Road Map for the future
-- The ability to edit a comment if you are the owner of the comment.
+- <s> The ability to edit a comment if you are the owner of the comment. </s>
 - <s> The ability to create a Booking with a spot. </s>
 - <s> The abilty to delete and edit a Booking you have made. </s>
 - The ability to add an image to your review.
+- The ability to compile a total for your booking based on how many days you book

 ## Code I am proud of
 ```